hlfcoding/HLFMapViewController/README.md

 ## Usage

+This version uses Swift 3 and Cocoapods 0.1.0+.
+The final Swift 2 version is 0.2.5.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 In addition to turning on the 'Maps' capability, you'll need to add `location-services` to `UIRequiredDeviceCapabilities`and fill in `NSLocationAlwaysUsageDescription` in your Info.plist.